Here’s How To Stream ‘Shark Week 2018’ So You Don’t Miss A Thing

 In the 41-minute long episode, Dr. Craig O’Connell believes the bloodline of the monstrous great white shark that prompted Peter Benchley to write the bestseller “Jaws” is still alive, and he takes a team to go searching for them.

-Other low-cost options to reel in Shark Week 2018 is through Amazon Instant Video and Vudu, which deliver new episodes to your streaming and mobile devices for $2.
+Other low cost options to reel in Shark Week 2018 is through Amazon Instant Video and Vudu, which deliver new episodes to your streaming and mobile devices for $2.
 The services also offer discounted season passes for all the Shark Week 2018 episodes. iTunes offers a similar service, but the episodes are $3.